-- 204. Significant developments have taken place with regards to both access to remedy (process) and outcomes (substance of remedy).
+Significant developments have taken place with regards to both access to remedy (process) and outcomes (substance of remedy).
 A raft of initiatives have documented the need for better remedies.

-167 - 205.
-The responsibility of business in providing for or cooperating in remediation has been identified as a key component of due diligence and has been increasingly clarified in OECD Due Diligence Guidance.
-168 There has been heightened attention to and scrutiny of operational-level grievance mechanisms including in the context of businesses' supply chain responsibilities.
-169 - 206.
+The responsibility of business in providing for or cooperating in remediation has been identified as a key component of due diligence and has been increasingly clarified in OECD due diligence guidance.
+There has been heightened attention to and scrutiny of operational-level grievance mechanisms including in the context of businesses' supply chain responsibilities.

 Enhanced visibility of NCPs and high-level calls to strengthen the network of NCPs, including by the G7 and the G20, and the Meeting of the OECD Council at Ministerial Level.
-In response to these calls, the OECD Secretariat has developed two action plans on strengthening NCPs, approved by the WPRBC and covering the years 2016-2018 and 2019-2021, respectively. - 207.
-Growing attention to groups in situations of particular vulnerability such as indigenous peoples (thematic reports of the UNWG 2013 and 2016) and women and girls (OHCHR ongoing project, with guidance), and the need for remedy that reflects this vulnerability, both in terms of access and outcome. - 208.
-Undue pressure against complainants, intermediaries associated with them (e.g. trade unionists, lawyers, community associations and NGOs) or with the complaints-handling process (e.g. local facilitators, drivers, interpreters), including in the NCP context, as flagged by the WPRBC and civil society.
-Accountability mechanisms of major development finance institutions now reflect risks of retaliation in their founding policies and/or Rules of Procedures, or have developed stand-alone retaliation risk management policies 170 coupled with capacity-building for staff. - 209.
-New grievance mechanisms and models are emerging in the field of RBC, such as, for example, ILO focal points foreseen under the revised ILO MNE Declaration (2017), national human rights institutions and ombudsmen, and human rights arbitration.
-At the national level, RBC matters are increasingly subject to judicial proceedings, 171 and mandatory due diligence legislations are likely to increase judicial avenues for RBC (see section 3).
-Delegates indicated that these developments represent an opportunity for NCPs and other mechanisms to learn from each other and work together to increase the effectiveness of the Guidelines, but also a challenge to the relevance of NCPs.
-It may also make the specific instance process more complex as parallel proceedings will proliferate.
+In response to these calls, the OECD Secretariat has developed three action plans on strengthening NCPs, approved by the WPRBC and covering the years 2016-2018, 2019-2021 and 2022-24 respectively [DAF/INV/RBC(2021)30/FINAL].

+Another issue gaining attention with respect to access to remedy is the situation of groups experiencing particular vulnerability such as indigenous peoples (thematic reports of the UNWG 2013 and 2016) and women and girls (OHCHR ongoing project, with guidance), and the need for remedy that reflects this vulnerability, both in terms of access and outcome.

+As flagged by the WPRBC and civil society, this issue also concerns NCPs, following reports of undue pressure against complainants, intermediaries associated with them (e.g. trade unionists, lawyers, community associations and NGOs) or with the complaints-handling process (e.g. local facilitators, drivers, interpreters),.
+Accountability mechanisms of major development finance institutions now reflect risks of retaliation in their founding policies and/or Rules of Procedures, or have developed stand-alone retaliation risk management policies coupled with capacity-building for staff.

+New grievance mechanisms and models are emerging in the field of RBC and Business and Human Rights, such as, for example, certain national human rights institutions and ombudsmen and human rights arbitration.
+At the national level, RBC matters are increasingly subject to judicial proceedings, and mandatory due diligence legislations are increasing judicial avenues for RBC (see section 3. ).
+Delegates indicated that these developments represent an opportunity for NCPs and other mechanisms to learn from each other and work together to increase the effectiveness of the Guidelines and RBC in general, but also a challenge to the relevance of NCPs and the delineations of the respective mandates.
+It may also make the specific instance process more complex as parallel proceedings may further proliferate.